Madge Bishop: Returns (2015, 2022)

+In 2024, Charleston filmed scenes as a new character, Agnes Adair, as part of Harold's departure from the series.

 Storylines

 1986–1992

 Madge goes to Ramsay Street and moves in with her brother Max Ramsay and his two sons, Shane (Peter O'Brien) and Danny (David Clencie).
 Madge's best friend Helen Daniels (Anne Haddy), lives next door and Madge gets a job with Helen's grandson, Paul Robinson (Stefan Dennis), at the Daniels Corporation.
 Paul believes that Madge would be better off at the Waterhole pub and she becomes the manager.
 Max leaves for Queensland and their brother Tom (Gary Files) moves in and takes over his business.
 Madge's daughter Charlene (Kylie Minogue) also comes to Ramsay Street to live with Madge on being dismissed by her father, Fred (Nick Waters).
 Charlene holds Madge responsible for the break-up of her and Fred's marriage and she hurts her mother further, when she reveals she is friends with Susan Cole (Gloria Ajenstat), the woman Fred left Madge for.
 Fred later turns up and Madge initially believes he has changed, but she sees he is still the same and he leaves.
 When Charlene starts dating Scott Robinson (Jason Donovan), Madge fears things between the couple are moving too fast.
 When Charlene brings home a baby, Sam, she tells Madge that he is hers.
 Madge is shocked, but grows fond of Sam.
 Susan turns up at Madge's home and it is revealed that Sam is her child.
 Madge is hurt, but she lets Susan and Sam stay with her because Fred walked out on them.